TheLastGimbus/the.lastgimbus.com/content/blog/crafting-battery-powered-thingy-with-attiny85.md

 > Preamble: I am not a professional electronics engineer, and I didn't precisely measure every single step.
 I messed with this for 3 full days straight, and I'm gonna just tell you what I did :relieved:

-What we want to achive:
+Lifecycle we want to achieve:

-*The thingy* will be woken up by a button press, and will turn on the LEDs.
-In that mode, we don't care about the usage *that much*, but it would be very nice to bring it down too - that way, we could maybe have the "red backlight" mode running for long time without big power usage :heart:
+- *The thingy* will be woken up by a button press, and will turn on the LEDs.
+In that mode, we don't care about the usage *that much*, but would be nice to bring it down too - that way, we could maybe have the "red backlight" mode running for long time :heart:

-...after light is turned off (either by user or after timeout) it (ATtiny) goes to deep sleep.
+- ...after light is turned off ATtiny goes to deep sleep.
 This is what we care about **the most**, since user could leave the thingy in that state for *a while* - maybe even a year.
 And we don't want to waste all the power *while turned off* - do we?

 ### Cutting away unnecessary parts
 First off - [grab yourself a digispark schematic](/blog/crafting-battery-powered-thingy-with-attiny85/digispark-schematic.pdf)